 USDA loans offer a number of unique benefits that set them apart from standard home loans.
-USDA loans require no down payment, so qualified individuals can finance up to 100% of the home’s total purchase price.
+USDA loans do not require a down payment, so qualified individuals can potentially finance up to 100% of the home’s total purchase price.
 This makes them one of the more desirable loans available to homeowners.

 USDA loan benefits include:

 More options as compared to a conventional loan